I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics)

 → threshold = 0.97 − 0.20 = 0.77

-Models above threshold:
+Models exceeding the threshold:

-nemotron-nano ✓ → cheapest, so selected
+nemotron-nano ✓ → Cheapest, so selected

 gpt-oss-120b ✓